anothersummerofsleep/Sensitive-Dependance-on-Initial-Conditions/README.md

 # Sensitive-Dependance-on-Initial-Conditions

-Learn deep neural network algorithms used in machine learning applications&nbsp;
+~~Learn~~ Understand how Deep Neural Network Algorithms work and their applications in machine learning

-Coverage mainly will be on PyTorch with bits and pieces of TensorFlow&nbsp;
+Coverage mainly will be on PyTorch with bits and pieces of TensorFlow

 Neural Networks that will covered include
 --